Autumn 2019 Curriculum Vehicle Art Links:

 - Children will meet the National Curriculum expectations in Art & design, which will be taught by highly-qualified staff who will support children to develop mastery of concepts and inspire enthusiasm and interest in Art & design.

-- All children will study Art & design for ½ hour per week.
+- All children will study Art & design for ½ hour per week or an hour fortnightly.

 - Opportunities will exist for children of all ages to experience learning beyond the classroom.
 This will allow them to enrich their knowledge by, for example, visits to art galleries, artists/designers to visit school, historical places of artistic relevance, local craft workshops/exhibitions such as the Potteries museums and World of Wedgewood, architectural places of interest